Canadian Engineering Graduates

 Read the Proof of ID policy_Oct2012

-Fill out and submit the Proof of ID form and attach a copy of the relevant photo ID signed by the guarantor.
+Fill out and submit the Proof of Identification Fillable Form and attach a copy of the relevant photo ID signed by the guarantor.

 All documents must be mailed to APEGS.
 Scanned or faxed copies are not acceptable.